-So which investments delivered such great returns?
+So, which investments delivered such great returns?
 Well, over the three years, we have made a number of adjustments to customer portfolios as we see financial markets ebb and flow, and new economic trends emerge.
-You can see the full evolution of those decisions in the chart below, which shows the investment mix in a typical medium-risk portfolio since we launched.

 At a very top-line level, we have consistently favoured US and UK stocks as the global economy has slowly recovered since 2008.
 They have proven to be an excellent investment for Nutmeg customers.
 And we’ve generally been very cautious on emerging markets.

-We’ve also worked really hard to keep costs low as this simply improves our customers’ net returns.
-I can’t stress enough the importance of low investment fees.
+We’ve also worked hard to keep costs low as this simply improves our customers’ net returns.
+We can’t stress enough the importance of low investment fees.
 We look for high quality, low cost exchange-traded funds and then we seek to trade as efficiently as we can.
-Over the past three years we have made sure our customers are invested in the best fund to do the job.
+Over the past three years we have made sure our customers are invested in the best funds to do the job.